pome-gr/pome/README.md

 # How does pome work?

 `pome` reads and write accounting data locally on your computer in a regular folder that is also a [git repository](https://en.wikipedia.org/wiki/Git).
-This approach provides a powerful framework to collaboratively work on accounting data in a decentralised way.
+This approach provides a powerful framework to collaboratively work on accounting data in a distributed way.

 `pome` provides a web UI that you can access from your browser.